Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Egocentric Audio Sensing

 \section{Egocentric Audio Sensing}

-\textbf{What sensing technology should we use?} In this study, we propose to collect egocentric speech data from child-adult dyadic interactions using wearable sensors.
-Audio sensing technologies have evolved significantly in the last two decades, transitioning from cumbersome phonographs to hand-held microphones and portable lapel mics.
-Many traditional systems, however, remain bulky, expensive, and lack scalability.
-Recent technological advances in wearable sensors have enabled the emergence of applications for capturing social communications from an egocentric perspective in naturalistic settings \cite{liang2023dynamic, feng2018tiles, rachuri2010emotionsense}.
-For example, by using the miniature mics on these devices, a digital recorder \cite{Mehl2001, Liue1601185, Lena, feng2018tiles} can overcome some of the drawbacks of the traditional systems, capturing day-long audio data centered around a person.
-In this work, we prototype the experiments following a recently proposed wearable audio-sensing solution called TILES Audio Recorder (TAR)\cite{feng2018tiles}. \textit{We would highlight that this wearable solution applies to both controlled and naturalistic settings.}
+\textbf{Sensing technology} In this study, we propose to collect egocentric speech from child-adult interactions using wearable sensors.
+Although audio sensing technologies have evolved significantly in the last two decades, many systems remain bulky, expensive, and lack scalability.
+Recent technological advances in wearable sensors have enabled the emergence of applications for capturing social communications from an egocentric perspective in naturalistic settings \cite{liang2023dynamic, feng2018tiles, rachuri2010emotionsense, hebbar2023behavioral}.
+For example, by using the miniature mics on these devices, a digital recorder \cite{Mehl2001, Liue1601185, Lena, feng2018tiles} can overcome many drawbacks of the traditional systems, capturing day-long audio data centered around a person.
+In this work, we prototype the experiments following a previously proposed wearable solution called TILES Audio Recorder (TAR) \cite{feng2018tiles}.
+We would highlight that this wearable solution applies to both controlled and naturalistic settings.

-\textbf{How to design egocentric audio sensing experiments using TAR?} The primary motivation for us to adopt TAR is its design and optimization for Android platforms, open-source nature, and compatibility with various form factors, including small, lightweight, and budget-friendly smartphones like the Jelly and Atom \footnote{https://www.unihertz.com/}.
+\textbf{Study Design} The primary motivation for us to adopt TAR is its open-source nature and compatibility with various form factors, including lightweight and budget-friendly smartphones like the Jelly and Atom \footnote{https://www.unihertz.com/}.
 We modify the original functionality in TAR to collect raw audio rather than low-level acoustic descriptors during child-adult dyadic interactions.
 Specifically, these child-adult interactions are conducted following the BOSCC protocol.
 In the experiment, both the child and the examiner wore TAR devices throughout the sessions.
 The child used the lightweight Jelly version for comfort, while the examiner wore the Atom, as shown in Figure~\ref{fig:experiments}.
 It is worth noting that we observed a better audio recording quality using Atom sensors than Jelly sensors.